 If you did not execute an advance directive earlier in your life, someone will likely need to petition a court for guardianship over you in order to obtain the legal right to make health care decisions on your behalf.
 Not only could that turn into a bitter court battle if more than one person feels they are entitled to make those decisions, but the court may appoint someone you would not want making decisions for you.
 Ultimately, your wishes with regard to end-of-life medical care and treatment could be completely ignored.

 Before you assume that you don’t yet need to worry about a surrogate decision-maker because you are still relatively young, remember that age-related dementia is not the only way to end up incapacitated.
 A tragic car accident or debilitating illness could leave you in essentially the same predicament tomorrow.
 Anytime a patient is incapacitated, someone else must make health care decisions for that patient.
 With that in mind, do not make the mistake of operating on the assumption that only the elderly need to worry about incapacity.

 An Advance Directive is a legal document that allows you to make important decisions relating to your own healthcare and treatment ahead of time so that if you are ever in a position where you cannot express your wishes they are already reduced to writing in the form of a legally binding document.
 Each individual state decides which advance directives if any, it will recognize.
 Each state also decides when an advance directive becomes applicable and what language must be used in the document for it to be valid.

-The second type of advance directive offered in New Mexico is known as “Instructions for Health Care.”
-This is New Mexico’s version of a “living Will” and it allows you to state your wishes about health care in the event that you can no longer speak for yourself and:
+The second type of advance directive offered in is known as “Instructions for Health Care.”
+This version of a “living Will” and it allows you to state your wishes about health care in the event that you can no longer speak for yourself and: